 If you can resist saying ‘yes’, whether it’s to a suggestion that doesn’t add value or to a prospective client that doesn’t really suit your current offering, you’ll free up your time and resources to focus on what you’re really good at.

 Adding depth to your offering will help to position your business as the go-to company for X, Y or Z, as you’ll be the best at what you do rather than offering a wider variety of services at a reduced level.

 Focus on what really matters, and you’ll achieve the success you work so hard for.

-Can you afford to wait much longer to start seeing your IT business grow?
+Can you afford to wait much longer to find the right growth path?